Punjab, Pakistan: Population

 The province is home to over half the population of Pakistan, and is the world's second-most populous subnational entity, and the most populous outside of India and China.
+The capital and largest city is Lahore which has been the capital of the wider Punjab region since 16th-century.
+Other important cities include Faisalabad, Rawalpindi, Gujranwala, Sargodha, Multan, Sialkot, Bahawalpur, Gujrat, Sheikhupura, Jhelum, Rahim Yar Khan and Sahiwal.

+As per a 2025 Dawn News report, based on data compiled by research organisation Population Council, UK Aid and the United Nations Population, Pakistan's Punjab had an annual growth rate of 2.53%.
+According to demographic projections, if the province’s current total fertility rate of 3.4 children per woman remains unchanged, Punjab’s population could more than double to approximately 253 million by 2050.

 Languages

 The major native language spoken in Punjab is Punjabi, representing the largest language spoken in the country.
 The Punjabi language is spoken in the form of many dialects across the province, including Majhi, Pothwari, Thali, Jhangvi, Dhanni, Shahpuri, and Doabi.
 In addition to Punjabi, other closely related languages such as Saraiki in the south (including Multani, Derawali, and Riasti dialects) and Hindko in the northwest (including Chachhi, Ghebi, and Awankari dialects) are also spoken widely.
 Both Saraiki and Hindko have been enumerated separately from Punjabi in the Pakistani censuses of 1981 and 2017.

 Religions

 According to the 2023 census, the population of Punjab, Pakistan was 127,688,922.
-With 124,462,897 adherents, Muslims comprise the largest religious group, with a Sunni Hanafi majority and a Shia Ithna 'ashariyah minority, forming approximately 97.75 percent of the population.
-The largest non-Muslim minority is Christians with 2,458,924 adherents, forming roughly 1.93 percent of the population.
-Hindus form 249,716 people, comprising approximately 0.20 percent of the population.
+With 124,462,897 adherents, Muslims comprise the largest religious group, with a Sunni Hanafi majority and a Shia Ithna 'ashariyah minority, forming approximately 97.75 per cent of the population.
+As of 2026, there were more than 80,000 mosques in the province.
+The largest non-Muslim minority is Christians with 2,458,924 adherents, forming roughly 1.93 per cent of the population.
+Hindus form 249,716 people, comprising approximately 0.20 per cent of the population.
 The other minorities include Sikhs and Parsis.